WonderBeat/vasilich/README.md

 - [ ] File sharing.
 Vasilich should be able to send you logs as a ZIP archive
 - [ ] automate deployment to test environment, where everyone can test Vasilich
 - [ ] Write WIKI.
 No one can use this without a simple doc!!!
+- [ ] Use programAB instead of ChatterBean
+- [X] Create a single command for monitoring instead of multiple commands

 # Vasilich and Travis
 [![Build Status](https://travis-ci.org/WonderBeat/vasilich.png?branch=master)](https://travis-ci.org/WonderBeat/vasilich)